spencerwooo/onedrive-cf-index/README.md

 ### Others

-See [New features - OneDrive-Index-Cloudflare-Worker](https://github.com/heymind/OneDrive-Index-Cloudflare-Worker#-%E6%96%B0%E7%89%B9%E6%80%A7-v11) for reference, although I cannot guarantee that all features are usable.
+See the new features section at the original [onedrive-index-cloudflare-worker](https://github.com/heymind/OneDrive-Index-Cloudflare-Worker#-%E6%96%B0%E7%89%B9%E6%80%A7-v11) project page for reference, **although I cannot guarantee that all features are usable.**

 ## Deployment